Ymishkhas/Discover-Mars-Rovers/README.md

 ```sh
 yarn start
 ```
 3. Access  http://localhost:3000 in your browser.
+If you don't see an image on the page, check that your api key is set up correctly.